 Step 3.
 Double-click on a file to preview it, click the Recover button and save it to a safe location.

 Formatting will change the way that data is stored and organized on your device so that you're able to use it more efficiently.
-FAT32 is the most universal format filing system available, because of its ability to be used across different devices.
-However, formatting wipes all data from the device to set up the new parameters for the file system, which means you'll have to back up all the data on your USB flash drive before beginning the formatting process.
+FAT32 is the most universal format filing system available.
+Therefore, it's necessary to format USB to FAT32 on Mac.
+However, formatting wipes all data from the device to set up the new parameters for the file system, which means you might lose some data in the process.

 If unfortunately, you've forgotten to back up your data, AnyRecover provides an easy-to-use way for users to recover lost data from formatted USB flash drives.
 The whole process is as simple as plugging in your device and following our step-by-step instructions.
-If this sounds like something that interests you, please don't hesitate to try AnyRecover and restore your lost data immediately!
+If this sounds like something that interests you, please don't hesitate to try AnyRecover for free right now!